shanyungyang/esxi-unlocker/readme.txt

 3. Uninstallation
 -----------------
-Open the ESXi console or login via SSH and chnage to the folder where the files were extracted.
+Open the ESXi console or login via SSH and change to the folder where the files were extracted.

 Run the command from the terminal: